tilak-git/load-balancer-go/README.md

 **Health Check Endpoint:**

 The mock backend server exposes a `/healthcheck` endpoint.
 You can customize this endpoint to perform specific health checks for your application requirements.

-**Disclaimer:**

-This is a simple example of a load balancer and may not be suitable for production environments with high-performance requirements.
-Consider your specific needs and adapt the code accordingly.